nickisaacs/react-discussion-forum/README.md

 Hoping to spend some time on this.

-I'm considering GraphQL, MongoDB, Next.js and Docker for the rest of the application
+I'm considering GraphQL, MongoDB and Docker for the rest of the application